wallacexuhanxiao/tp/docs/UserGuide.md

 As this is a 3rd-party program-specific feature, PedagoguePages does not control this functionality.
 Two possible solutions we suggest are:
    1. Using text-type apps like Notepad or Sublime to retain leading zeroes.
    2. Using **Format Cells** under Excel / Sheets to create a custom format to maintain the leading zeroes.
+3. **When adding names to PedagoguePages**,
+   1. Names containing `-` or `/`, e.g `Karl-Heinz` or `Mahesh s/o Alagu` would be considered invalid, and an understandable concern.
+However, we ask that until it is supported, we recommend replacing the `-` or `/` with whitespaces or deleting them (whitespace would be more ideal to make full use of our find function).
+   2. Numeric characters are allowed, and are chosen to be before Alphabetic characters lexicographically (so `John 1` would appear before `John A` if sorted by name).
+Names containing numbers are exceedingly uncommon, but we intentionally allow them, in favour of greater freedom. (and they are fully supported in PedagoguePages!)
 --------------------------------------------------------------------------------------------------------------------

 ## FAQ